Battle of Karbala: Journey towards Kufa

 Ibn Ziyad had stationed troops on the routes into Kufa.
-Husayn and his followers were intercepted by the vanguard of Yazid's army, about 1,000 men led by al-Hurr ibn Yazid al-Tamimi, south of Kufa near Qadisiyya.
+Husayn and his followers were intercepted by the vanguard of Yazid's Kufan army, about 1,000 men led by al-Hurr ibn Yazid al-Tamimi, south of Kufa near al-Qadisiyyah.
 Husayn said to them:

-I did not come to you until your letters were brought to me, and your messengers came to me saying, "Come to us, for we have no imām.
+I did not come to you until your letters were brought to me, and your messengers came to me saying, "Come to us, for we have no Imām.
 God may unite us in the truth through you."
 Since this was your view, I have come to you.
 Therefore, if you give me what you guaranteed in your covenants and sworn testimonies, I will come to your town.
 If you will not and are averse to my coming, I will leave you for the place from which I came to you.

-He then showed them the letters he had received from the Kufans, including some in Hurr's force.
+He then showed them the letters he had received from the Kufans.
 Hurr denied any knowledge of the letters and stated that Husayn must go with him to Ibn Ziyad, which Husayn refused to do.
 Hurr responded that he would not allow Husayn to either enter Kufa or go back to Medina, but that he was free to travel anywhere else he wished.
 Nevertheless, he did not prevent four Kufans from joining Husayn.
 Husayn's caravan started to move towards Qadisiyya, and Hurr followed them.
 At Naynawa, Hurr received orders from Ibn Ziyad to force Husayn's caravan to halt in a desolate place without fortifications or water.
 One of Husayn's companions suggested that they attack Hurr and move to the fortified village of al-Aqr.
 Husayn refused, stating that he did not want to start the hostilities.
 On 2 October 680 (2 Muharram 61 AH), Husayn arrived at Karbala, a desert plain 70 km north of Kufa, and set up camp.